Somnophilia: Treatment

 Physicians have attempted to treat somnophilia with forms of psychotherapy, as well as with medications used for pedophilia.
-However, James Cantor, psychologist and editor-in-chief of Sexual Abuse: A Journal of Research and Treatment stated: "There are occasional claims for treatment, but no one has presented meaningful, compelling evidence that someone with a paraphilia can be turned into someone without a paraphilia.
-As far as we can tell, it’s like sexual orientation."
+James Cantor, psychologist and editor-in-chief of Sexual Abuse: A Journal of Research and Treatment, stated: "There are occasional claims for treatment, but no one has presented meaningful, compelling evidence that someone with a paraphilia can be turned into someone without a paraphilia.
+As far as we can tell, it's like sexual orientation."
 Somnophilia rises to the level of diagnosis when it causes "significant impairment", specifically, when the individual performing the sex act does so with a partner who does not give their consent.

 In popular culture

 Somnophilia has presented itself as a recurring phenomenon in popular culture, including in the French film influenced by Alfred Hitchcock movies, Who Killed Bambi?
 (Qui a tué Bambi ?).
-The plot of the horror film involves a surgeon who drugs his female patients in order to rape them.
+The plot of the film involves a surgeon who drugs his female patients in order to rape them.
 The assailant resorts to murder after one of the women wakes up from her unconscious state as he begins to remove her clothing.
 The title character attempts to warn the board of directors at the hospital of the murderer's activity.

+In the 1978 American comedy film National Lampoon's Animal House, a college student contemplates sexual intercourse with a dead-drunk girl until his conscience (represented by an angel) gets the better of his brief somnophilia (represented by a devil).

+In the 1997 Japanese anime film The End of Evangelion, the main protagonist Shinji Ikari masturbates in a fit of intense melancholia to a comatose Asuka Langley Soryu lying on a hospital bed.